Faversham – a great place to live and a great place to visit … and Faversham is the hottest place to live! [read more]

 One of the group of three which established tastefaversham in March 2010 to explore and promote the taste of food and drink from the Faversham ‘triangle’ and its surrounding villages.
 The triangle is the area defined by Faversham, Canterbury and Whitstable.
 Faversham is the ‘gateway’ if you are coming from London.

 Harold Goodwin was an early member of CAMRA and demonstrated to save the Boddingtons Strangeways Brewery in the early 1970s.
-At the time it appeared that real ale may driven out by abominations like Watney’s Red Barrel, Double Diamond and the rise of pressurized keg beers.
+At the time it appeared that real ale may driven out by abominations like Watney’s Red Barrel, Double Diamond and the rise of pressurised keg beers.
 The CAMRA has led the UK’s most successful consumer campaign and real is prospering.
-In Faversham we have Shepherd Neame, Britian’s oldest continuously brewing independent.
+In Faversham we have Shepherd Neame, Britain’s oldest continuously brewing independent.
 Timothy Taylor brews Landlord in Keighley, Yorkshire.
-The home of the national Timothy Taylor Appreciation Society is the Phoenix in Faversham.
-Harold Goodwin is President of the Timothy Taylor Appreciation Society.

 Faversham Matters has been created to provide a platform where those working to make Faversham a better place to live in can share their concerns and activities.
 There are may people in the town who work tirelessly to make Faversham better – this is intended as a common platform where these initiatives can promote their initiatives and encourage others to join them.